-Here’s another chocolate chip cookie recipe you didn’t know you needed.
-It’s called Vegan Sunflower Oil Chocolate Chip Cookies because (surprise!) the cookies are made with sunflower oil.
-Along with being dairy-free and egg-free, they taste good, are super-pretty, and don’t require any special ingredients.
+Here's another chocolate chip cookie recipe you didn't know you needed.
+It's called Vegan Sunflower Oil Chocolate Chip Cookies because (surprise!) the cookies are made with sunflower oil.
+Along with being dairy-free and egg-free, they taste good, are super pretty, and don't require special ingredients.
 Even the sunflower oil is optional should you wish to substitute another oil and give the cookies a snappier name.

-Speaking of which, the original recipe is called Secretly Vegan Chocolate Chip Cookies and can be found in the Ovenly cookbook.
-My Sunflower Oil Chocolate Chip Cookies are a tiny bit different in that I use a blend of flours (I’m convinced mixing a little whole wheat flour in with all-purpose makes chocolate chip cookies better) and add vanilla, which the original recipe doesn’t call for.
+The original recipe is called Secretly Vegan Chocolate Chip Cookies and can be found in the Ovenly cookbook.
+My Sunflower Oil Chocolate Chip Cookies are different in that I use a blend of flours.
+I'm convinced mixing a little whole wheat flour in with all-purpose makes these cookies better.
+I also add vanilla, which the original recipe doesn't call for.

 The downside is the dough needs to be chilled for 12 hours.
-Over on Food52 where they tested the cookies baked immediately vs. the next day, the conclusion is that it’s not absolutely necessary to chill the dough overnight.
+Over on Food52 where they tested the cookies baked immediately vs. the next day, the conclusion is that it's not absolutely necessary to chill the dough overnight.
 But chilled dough is definitely better -- so you can chill or not chill or a little of both.

 You can make these as large cookies, in which case you'll get about 18, or make the cookies half of the size to serve a larger crowd.
 The smaller size ones are a little more practical, and changing the size doesn't alter the texture so long as you adjust the bake time.
 Despite the fact there's no butter, you get a lot of flavor in every bite.
 I have a feeling these will be great made with gluten-free flour, so I'll update you when I try it.